far-os/os/README.md

 The kernel's files are explained below:
 - `entry.asm`: The extended bootloader which calls `main`.
 It also contains the IDT as well.
-- `ata.h`: Contains the ATA disk driver
+- `ata.c`: Contains the ATA disk driver
-- `cmos.h`: Functions for reading the time from the CMOS RTC
+- `cmos.c`: Functions for reading the time from the CMOS RTC
-- `config.h`: Contains code to handle the configuration file.
-- `defs.h`: Definitions - structs, `#define`s, etc
-- `err.h`: Error message system - warnings, panics, etc
+- `err.c`: Error message system - warnings, panics, etc
-- `fs.h`: Contains the CSDFS driver.
+- `fs.c`: Contains the CSDFS driver.
-- `hwinf.h`: Detecting and identifying detected hardware.
+- `hwinf.c`: Detecting and identifying detected hardware.
-- `ih.h`: Interrupt handling functions.
+- `ih.c`: Interrupt handling functions.
+- `kappldr.c`: For loading Kernel Applications (e.g. shell) in `kapps/`
-- `kbd.h`: Utilities for reading input from the 8042 PS/2 device.
+- `kbd.c`: Utilities for reading input from the 8042 PS/2 device.
 - `kernel.c`: The kernel itself.
-- `memring.h`: Memory management: malloc and free
+- `memring.c`: Memory management: malloc and free
+- `misc.c`: Definitions - structs, `#define`s, etc
-- `pic.h`: Utilities for initialising the PIC, masking the PIC, etc.
+- `pic.c`: Utilities for initialising the PIC, masking the PIC, etc.
-- `port.h`: Code to communicate to the I/O ports.
-- `shell.h`: Contains FarSH, the shell.
+- `shell.c`: Contains FarSH, the shell.
-- `syscall.h`: Contains code for `syscall`ing.
+- `syscall.c`: Contains code for `syscall`ing.
-- `text.h`: Code for writing to the screen.
+- `text.c`: Code for writing to the screen.
-- `timer.h`: Code to control the PIT.
+- `timer.c`: Code to control the PIT.
-- `util.h`: Miscellaneous utilities, such as `memcpy`, `strcpy`, `memcmp`, etc.
+- `util.c`: Miscellaneous utilities, such as `memcpy`, `strcpy`, `memcmp`, etc.

 There is also the `syscall/` directory: each header file inside contains a different ABI service.